PacktPublishing/Node-Cookbook-3rd-Ed/01-Debugging-Processes/content.md

 Now let's set a break inside our route handler, on line 7.

-If we click the number 7 in the LOC column to the left of the code, it should an arrow like shape over and around the number, also making color the color of the 7 white.
+If we click the number 7 in the LOC column to the left of the code, an arrow like shape will appear over and around the number (which will turn white).
 Over on the right hand column, in the Breakpoints pane we should also see a checkbox with "index.js:7" next to it, while beneath that is the code from the line we've set a breakpoint on.

-In short, the Devtools GUI should now something look like the following:
+In short, the Devtools GUI should now look something like the following:

 ![](images/devtools-2.png)